swomf/funroll.swomf.com/content/conf/boot.md

 Below, I'll discuss each step of the startup diagram in order (as opposed to the chronologically-ordered setup commands).
+In that sense, this is less of a guide (since I merely link to the guides); rather, it's a catalogue of the choices I made and why.

+In fact, in terms of chronology:

+1. I formatted space for the
+EFI partition and LUKS2, then set up the BtrFS partition and subvolumes inside the LUKS2 partition, installed Gentoo, then set up a Unified Kernel Image with gentoo-kernel-bin and Dracut.
+2. After booting successfully once, I set up secure boot within the UEFI, UKI, and sbctl-signed the EFI app.
+3. Some time later, I switched from gentoo-kernel-bin to gentoo-sources.

 # Boot process